Interaction Techniques that Encourage Longer Prompts Can Improve Psychological Ownership when Writing with AI: Augmented Prompt Entry Techniques

 \subsection{Motor Cost}

-Our new interaction technique increases the \emph{motor cost} of submitting a short prompt.
+Our new interaction technique introduces friction by increasing the \emph{motor cost} of submitting a short prompt.
 Below the prompt submission button is a small progress bar that represents a `gauge' that the user must fill.
 This can be done by writing more words in the prompt submission text box, or by `pumping' it full by moving a 45 pixel tall vertical slider up and down repeatedly (Figure \ref{fig:teaser}a).

 The progress bar width is the ratio of the number of words in the prompt to the \emph{word minimum}.
 We use 150 words to align with Joshi and Vogel's previous experiment \cite{Joshi2025Ownership}.
 When the user moves the slider up and down, the progress bar width increases.
 The number of movements the user must perform to fill the gauge is calculated by mapping the ratio of words typed to a \emph{movement maximum} (225 movements, which was determined through a pilot experiment; see Appendix \ref{sec:pilotExperiment} for more detail).
 For example, if the user types 15 words, this means the gauge is 10\% full.
 To submit this prompt, the user must then move the slider up and down 203 times (90\% of 225).
 But if the user types 125 words, the gauge is 83\% full, so the user only has to move the slider 38 times.
 If the user types at least 150 words, they do not have to move the slider at all.